Web beacon: Email tracking

-Web beacons embedded in emails have greater privacy implications than beacons embedded in web pages.
+Mechanism

+HTML email messages typically contain hyperlinks to online resources and common software used by a recipient of email may, by default, automatically connect to a server to download remote image files from hyperlinks.
+A spy pixel is an image file that is deliberately made small, often of a single pixel and of a colour that makes it "impossible to spot with the naked eye even if you know where to look."
+In order to track individual behavior, the web beacon link has to contain a tag that is unique to each email recipient such as the hash of the recipient's email.

 Through the use of an embedded beacon, the sender of an email – or even a third party – can record the same sort of information as an advertiser on a website, namely the time that the email was read, the IP address of the computer that was used to read the email (or the IP address of the proxy server that the reader went through), the type of software used to read the email, and the existence of any cookies previously sent.
 In this way, the sender – or a third party – can gather detailed information about when and where each particular recipient reads their email.
 Every subsequent time the email message is displayed, the same information can be sent again to the sender or third party.

 "Return-receipt-to" (RRT) email headers can also trigger sending of information and these may be seen as another form of a web beacon.

+Usage

-Web beacons are used by email marketers, spammers, and phishers to verify that an email is read.
+Web beacons in emails have a variety of usage cases both legitimate, such as private use or for marketing or research, and illigitimate, such as by spammers and phishers, to verify that an email is read.
 Using this system, they can send similar emails to a large number of addresses and then check which ones are valid.
 Valid in this case means that the address is actually in use, that the email has made it past spam filters, and that the content of the email is actually viewed.

+Any email user can be reached via email tracking due to the open nature of email so web beacons embedded in emails have greater privacy implications than beacons embedded in web pages.